 After that off to a village where I endured a Sudanese band and then either had to tip or buy the CD.
 Bought the CD, still have not decided who will receive it for Christmas…

-With the meat now packaged we were on our way to the bakery where it was wrapped in dough and pressed flat.
+With the meat now packaged we were on our way to the bakery.
+The baker wrapped it in dough and pressed the whole thing flat.
 Then my name or something similar sounding was written on paper and stuck on the pizza.
 We were told to come back 40min later.
 And this was the result.

-While waiting for the pizza we walked around a bit more at the market.
+While waiting for the pizza we walked around a bit more at the market of Merzouga.
 I saw the parking place for donkeys (1 Dirham to leave it there), sheep and cow market, lots of stalls which were selling dates and other stuff.

 The pizza btw we ate at a tea house where we just bought tea and got a plate for me and some cutlery.